ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 Once a coordinate-aware annotation is constructed, it can be transformed into a more memory-efficient representation supporting querying (see :ref:`transform_coord_annotations` below) and then queried with::

-    metagraph query --query-coords ...
+    metagraph query --query-mode coords ...

-As the coordinate-aware annotations also contain the information about k-mer abundance, they can be queried to retrieve k-mer counts (simply pass ``--query-counts`` instead of ``--query-coords``).
+As the coordinate-aware annotations also contain the information about k-mer abundance, they can be queried to retrieve k-mer counts (simply pass ``--query-mode counts`` instead of ``--query-mode coords``).
-Note that if neither ``--query-coords`` nor ``--query-counts`` is passed, the index will be queried in the default k-mer presence/absence regime.
+Note that if neither ``--query-mode coords`` nor ``--query-mode counts`` is passed, the index will be queried in the default k-mer presence/absence regime.

 .. _transform annotation: